-[...]
+[?]
 Banks must have an exclusive body naming SRP team which will be constituted by the concerned departmental heads of the bank and headed by the Managing Director.
 (Bangladesh Bank 2014, p.
 51).

 However, the structural design of ERM-based self-regulation received a momentum in the industry when the BB issued a new circular on 9 September 2015 to further strengthen the banks' risk management practice.
-The sophistication of ERM based selfregulation institutionalized following was promulgation.
+The sophistication of ERM based selfregulation was institutionalized following this promulgation.
 In addition to the previous risk management guidelines, banks were instructed to establish a separate division for risk management under the title "Risk Management Division (RMD)".
 The organogram of the RMD with eight separate desks and the communication hierarchy were also prescribed in this circular.
 Besides, a CRO was instructed to appoint as the chief of the RMD from a senior management position who shall not be incharge of the internal control and compliance department.
-In that circular, it is quoted information.
-Similarly, a risk committee was advised to form at the management level comprising heads of all functional departments under the chair of the CRO, and the Head of RMD was instructed to act as a member secretary of this committee.
-Consequently, the architecture of ERM based self-regulation became visible in the banks following this regulation.
+In that circular, it is quoted as:

-[...]
-Banks shall appoint a Chief Risk Officer (CRO) from at least the AMD/DMD level who is not incharge of the Internal Control and Compliance (ICC) department and shall also form a management-level risk management committee with the CRO as the head.
+from at least the AMD/DMD level who is not incharge of the Internal Control and Compliance (ICC) department and shall also form a management-level risk management committee with the CRO as the head.
 (Bangladesh Bank 2015).

 Likewise, the "Head of the RMD" was instructed to be appointed after the position of CRO.
-Further, the RMD was prescribed to communicate the risk reports directly to the BRMC with a copy to the MD/CEO for
+Further, the RMD was prescribed to communicate the risk reports directly to the BRMC with a copy to the MD/CEO for information.
+Similarly, a risk committee was advised to form at the management level comprising heads of all functional departments under the chair of the CRO, and the Head of RMD was instructed to act as a member secretary of this committee.
+Consequently, the architecture of ERM based self-regulation became visible in the banks following this regulation.